Central Sterile Processing and Distribution

 • You may be dismissed if the instructor suspects you are a safety risk in clinical.

-• You may be dismissed if you are caught cheating, suspected of alcohol or drug use on campus or before class.
+• You may be dismissed if you are caught cheating or suspected of alcohol or drug use on campus or before class.

 • If you are dismissed from a class for any reason, you are not eligible for a refund.

 • The GTCC Health Careers Continuing Education Division will admit and allow students to progress and participate in a clinical experience only if eligibility requirements are met and demonstrated.
-Eligibility requirements may include, but are not limited to, an acceptable criminal background check, acceptable Office of the Inspector General (OIG) review, and negative drug screen from an approved National Institute of Drug Abuse (NIDA) approved laboratory.
+Eligibility requirements may include – but are not limited to – an acceptable criminal background check, an acceptable Office of the Inspector General (OIG) review, and a negative drug screen from an approved National Institute of Drug Abuse (NIDA)-approved laboratory.

 1. Disability Services: The health careers faculty and staff want all students to be successful.
-If you have any special needs, please contact the DisAbility Access Services department prior to starting your class so that arrangements can be made for the first day.
-Please call (336) 334-4822, ext.
+If you have any special needs, please contact the DisAbility Access Services department before starting your class so that arrangements can be made for the first day.
+Please call 336-334-4822, ext.
 50113.

-2. English for Speakers of Other Languages (ESOL) or (ESL): If you feel you need assistance with comprehension of the English language, you may call (336) 334-4822, ext.
+2. English for Speakers of Other Languages (ESOL) or (ESL): If you feel you need assistance with comprehension of the English language, you may call 336-334-4822, ext.
 53107.
-This is highly encouraged prior to enrolling in an NA 1 course.
+This is highly encouraged before enrolling in an NA 1 course.

 3. Learning Resource Centers: As a student in a health career training program, you have access to the Learning Resource Centers on all three campus locations.